Italy is dolce vita, Tuscany or fabulous Rome. It’s impossible to inventory its treasures, really, Italy has massive weapons of seduction

 Ciao Italia, mi chiamo Christine, sono francese, piacere di conoscerti!
 Hi Italy!

 Who can compete as much with France in gastronomy as Italy?

-The wine, the cheese, the bread are good.
-Meat and delicatessen are to die for, the vegetables are as beautiful as tasty and the sea provides the fresh fish.
+Wine, cheese, bread are tasty.
+Meat and delicatessen are to die for, the vegetables are as beautiful as delicious and the sea provides the fresh fish.
 Coffee is unbeatable and the pastry makes up for its reduced choice with divine Italian ice-creams.